350 Park Avenue

 350 Park Avenue is a planned supertall office tower in Midtown Manhattan, New York City, designed by Foster + Partners and developed by Vornado Realty Trust and Rudin Management.

 Citadel LLC, and an associated entity, Citadel Securities, have committed to act as anchor tenants.
 The firm is also involved in the development and design of the building.
 Citadel leased space in the building currently on the site.

-If built as proposed, the building will have 62 stories, and be approximately 1650 ft in height.
+If built as proposed, the building will have 62 stories, and be approximately 1469 ft in height.
 Plans call for 1,800,000 sqft of commercial office space, of which Citadel will occupy approximately 850,000 sqft.
 The proposal also includes the construction of a 12,500-square-foot public concourse fronting onto Park Avenue and a contribution of over $35.8 million for the city's East Midtown Public Realm Improvement Fund, as part of its public-private agreement in conjunction with the City of New York.

 History

 Vornado Realty Trust's initial proposal for a skyscraper at 350 Park Avenue was first revealed in 2019 through a marketing brochure.
 The Foster + Partners design featuring angular, glass-curtain wall facades and twin spires that would reach an estimated height of almost 1500 ft.

 In January 2023, Bloomberg reported that the hedge fund Citadel planned to build a tower at the site, with a height of roughly 1350 ft over 51 floors and containing 1,700,000 sqft of commercial space, of which Citadel planned to occupy 54%.
 The plan involved a new design for the tower, also by Foster + Partners, featuring seven outdoor terraces.
-Eric Adams, the mayor of New York City, revealed details and renderings of the proposal at a meeting of the Association for a Better New York in April 2024.
-This design called for a revised height of 1600 ft and 62 stories.
+Eric Adams, then mayor of New York City, revealed details and renderings of the proposal at a meeting of the Association for a Better New York in April 2024.
+This design called for a revised height of 1413 ft and 62 stories.
 To permit the additional height, Citadel and Rudin Management would acquire development rights from the nearby St. Bartholomew's Episcopal Church and St. Patrick's Cathedral.

-With an application filed with the New York City Department of City Planning, the proposal is set to begin the city's public review process in early 2025, with an estimated completion date of 2032.
 Ken Griffin of Citadel submitted plans for 350 Park Avenue to the New York City Department of Buildings in January 2025.
 The next month, the city started the Uniform Land Use Review Procedure process for the building.
+After the New York City Council approved the development that October, Vornado applied for construction permits the next month.
+Griffin threatened to cancel the project in 2026 after Mayor Zohran Mamdani proposed levying a tax on Griffin's personal apartment at 220 Central Park South, but Vornado CEO Steven Roth indicated in July that work would proceed as planned.
+The next month, Vornado and Griffin received a $3.3 billion loan for the tower, and Vornado took a 36% ownership stake.